 We believe that there are a number of features which make Blythe Bridge Sixth Form a unique and rewarding place to study.
 Our Sixth Form offers a personalised experience for all of our students whilst maintaining a broad and balanced curriculum offer.
-We are able to provide a range of qualifications for students on both academic, vocational and combined A Level and BTEC courses, with 30 different subject choices for our students.
-All students in sixth form also have the opportunity to gain an additional AS qualification by completing an Extended Project Qualification.
+We are able to provide a range of qualifications for students on both academic, vocational and combined A Level, BTEC courses or AAQ qualifications, with over 30 different subject choices for our students.

-We recognise the importance placed on active learning and therefore often have small class sizes to afford staff the ability to nurture yet challenge each individual student.
+We recognise the importance placed on active learning and therefore, often have small class sizes to afford staff the ability to nurture yet challenge each individual student.
 We have a strong belief in enrichment activities and an effective pastoral care system to ensure that we are advancing the moral, social and personal development of all our students.
-Our enrichment provision includes our football academy, which provides a unique opportunity to study on either an A Level pathway or a vocational route whilst training and playing with the Port Vale Foundation.
-The University Pathways programme provides opportunities to develop their super-curricular experiences in support of making an application to competitive universities, whilst our Tomorrow's Teachers provides opportunities for students to meet the professionals and explore the world of education in a range of settings whilst also developing practical experience.